css566/css566.github.io/_posts/2016-04-28-Social_Aspects_of_Software_Management.md

 #### <a name="collaboration">Collaboration </a>

-Team members actively seek out help, opinions, or advice from other team members.
+Team members actively seek out help, opinions, or advice from other team members.[21]

 More information read [here][Collaboration]